San Diego Top 7 Amazing Engagement Session Locations

 View types: exotic cliffs, rocky, some greeneries.

-Crowded: can get crowded, parking can be tough on weekends.
+Crowded: can get crowded, parking is tough on weekends.

 Tips: You can actually access to one of the caves via Sunny Jim’s Sea Cave!